jweisman/exl-cloudapp-api-proxy/README.md

 * Proxy of API request and response to Alma

 ## Deployment to AWS
-To deploy to AWS, follow the steps below:
+To deploy to AWS, follow the steps below.
+(These instructions assume you have an [AWS account](https://aws.amazon.com/), and that the [AWS CLI is installed](https://aws.amazon.com/cli/) and [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).

 1. Clone repository
 ```